homermultitext/hmt-docs/vm/index.md

 ---
-title:  "HMT editors' virtual machine"
+title:  "HMT VM: development version"
 layout: page
 ---

 The HMT project VM for editors is a virtual machine including all the software necessary to edit and validate contributions to the Homer Multitext project.

-The current VM (available from the `editors-vm` repository) has been used since the summer of 2015.
-It runs Ubuntu 14.04 with a LXDE GUI, and uses the `morpheus` parsing system to validate the morphology of Greek text.

-A new version is currently being developed in the `summer2016` branch of the same repository, and will be the standard VM for the project beginning in the summer of 2016.
-It runs [Elementary OS](https://elementary.io/) 0.3, and uses the `Kanōnes` system for parsing and validating the morphology of Greek text.
+This page describes the VM currently in use in the summer of 2016.

+It runs [Elementary OS](https://elementary.io/) 0.3, and uses the `kanōnes` system for parsing and validating the morphology of Greek text.
-Documentation linked here is for the current release version (i.e., the summer 2015 standard).
-For preliminary documentation of the development version, please [follow this link](vm2016).

 ## Set up and configuration